veenaledi/DS-Phase-2-Project/README.md

 Neema Naledi

 ## Overview
 This project analyzes box office data to provide strategic insights for a new movie studio entering the film production market.
-The analysis examines financial performance, genre trends, and production budgets to identify the most profitable opportunities in the film industry.
+The analysis examines financial performance and production budgets to identify the most profitable opportunities in the film industry.

 - **Tableau Dashboard**:[https://public.tableau.com/app/profile/naledi.ambuku/viz/FilmMakingEntryAnalysisDashboard/TheDashboard?publish=yes]